-Caroline James is a best-selling author of women's fiction.
+Caroline James is an author of popular women's fiction.
+Her novel The Cruise is an Amazon Top Five Best Seller.
 She has owned businesses encompassing all aspects of the hospitality industry, a subject that features in her novels.
 She is based in the UK but has a great fondness for travel and escapes whenever she can.

 A public speaker, consultant and food writer, Caroline is a member of the Romantic Novelist’s Association, the SoA and The Society of Women's Writers & Journalists.